ctrf-io/github-test-reporter/README.md

 The `pull-request` input works with all reports, including custom.

+requires a `GITHUB_TOKEN` with pull request write permission.

+**Note:** Special considerations apply to pull requests from forks.
+See [Fork Pull Requests](docs/fork-pull-requests.md) for details.

 You can also comment on a specific issue or pull request by using the `issue` input and providing the issue number ():